gwinnem/vue-keyboard-component/ARCHITECTURE.md

 ## Testing strategy

+See [`COVERAGE.md`](./COVERAGE.md) for current numbers, enforcement thresholds, and the one known, accepted gap.

 - **Unit/component** (Vitest + Vue Test Utils): the bulk of coverage (~99.8% statements across `src/`).
-Includes the layout-registry smoke test above, and deliberate tests for accessibility attributes, RTL behavior, and grid navigation.
+Includes the layout-registry smoke test above, deliberate tests for accessibility attributes, RTL behavior, and grid navigation, real SSR rendering via `vue/server-renderer` (not just simulated missing-globals scenarios), and graceful-degradation tests for malformed layout data.
 - **End-to-end** (Playwright): real-browser verification of everything jsdom can't simulate faithfully - actual focus movement, native keyboard activation (Space/Enter), touch emulation, and visual regression (chromium project only, screenshots committed under `e2e/*-snapshots/`).
   Several real bugs in this codebase were only ever caught here, not in unit tests - see the changelog for specifics.
+- **Mutation testing** (Stryker + the Vitest runner): verifies the unit tests would actually *notice* a logic change, not just that a line executed - see `COVERAGE.md` for current numbers and a real Vue SFC compiler compatibility issue this surfaced (`withDefaults(defineProps())`'s object literal can't be mutated without breaking the SFC compiler; both `Keyboard.vue` and `KeyboardButton.vue` exclude that one block via inline `// Stryker disable/restore` comments).
+  Runs separately from the main CI pipeline (weekly/on-demand, not per-PR) given the runtime cost.